Jorge Polanco Player Props: Twins vs. Guardians

-After going 1-for-6 with two RBI in his most recent game, Jorge Polanco and the Minnesota Twins face the Cleveland Guardians (who will start Peyton Battenfield) at 7:10 PM ET on Friday.
+After going 1-for-4 in his most recent game, Jorge Polanco and the Minnesota Twins face the Cleveland Guardians (who will hand the ball to Logan Allen) at 6:10 PM ET on Saturday.

-He had a one-hit showing in his last game (1-for-6) against the White Sox.
+In his most recent game he had a one-hit showing (1-for-4) against the Guardians.

 Jorge Polanco Game Info & Props vs. the Guardians